djellemah/clevic/README.txt

 For documentation, see Clevic::ModelBuilder and Clevic::Field.

 == Description

-Database framework and Model/View GUI for data capture and editing of tables in a pre-existing relational DBMS.
+Database framework and Model/View GUI for editing of table data and data capture in a pre-existing reblational DBMS.
 Works with Qt and Java Swing.
 Uses SQL to do sorting and filtering wherever possible.

 Based on the idea of a Field, which contains information to display